DaveLiddament/php-generics-today/README.md

 ## Goals

-THe purpose of this repo is to act as a central point to start the discussion around the steps required to get static analysis supported generics mainstream to those who want it.
+The purpose of this repo is to act as a central point to start the discussion around the steps required to get static analysis supported generics mainstream to those who want it.

 The steps required are: